hpc-maths/samurai/doc/source/tutorial/interval.rst

 .. note::

-    The algorithm described here to compress the :cpp:class:`samurai::CellList` into the :cpp:class:`samurai::CellArray` for the 2D is a recursive algorithm and, thus, it can be easily used for other dimensions.
+    The algorithm described here to compress the :cpp:class:`samurai::CellList` to yield the :cpp:class:`samurai::CellArray` for the 2D is a recursive algorithm and, thus, it can be easily used for other spatial dimensions.

-    We are not limited to 1D, 2D, and 3D problems.
-We can construct a grid in high dimensions.
+    Therefore, we are not obliged to stick with 1D, 2D, and 3D problems: we can construct a grid in higher dimensions.

 The implementation of this example is